 When we get stressed out, it is common to self-sooth by eating comfort foods.
 Research shows that eating calorie dense foods raises serotonin levels, and this is notably higher in foods that contain both sugars and fats.1 It has also been shown that people under stress are less likely to eat fruit, vegetables, or fish, and significantly increase their snacking.2 Stress can also interfere with leptin, the hormone that makes you feel hungry, and can lead to overeating.3 (This might explain why I gained nearly thirty pounds during the recent stresses of social distancing.)
 Unfortunately, these eating behaviors favor opportunistic bacteria like H. pylori and this can lead to overgrowth and dysbiosis.

-According to new research, microbes can produce compounds that act upon our nervous system.4 H. pylori, for instance, consumes sugar and excretes a toxin that travels to the vegas nerve and can interfere with blood pressure, heart rate, and body temperature.
-What does it feel like when your blood pressure goes up, heart rate increases, and body temperature gets warmer?
-To me, that feels like stress, and I might be tempted to eat even more sugar to get a serotonin release to mediate the physiological change which would feed these organisms their preferred meal.
+According to new research, microbes can produce compounds that act upon our nervous system.4 H. pylori, for instance, consumes sugar and excretes a toxin that travels to the vagus nerve and can interfere with blood pressure, heart rate, and body temperature.
+What does it feel like when your blood pressure increases, heart rate increases, and body temperature gets warmer?
+To me, that feels like stress, and I might be tempted to eat even more sugar to get a serotonin release to mediate the physiological change, which would feed these organisms their preferred meal.

 Some people forget to eat when stressed.